daniele-salvagni/escape-from-the-aliens/README.md

 The view is separated in two parts, a remote view on the game manager and a local view on the game player to interact with the game manager.
 Communication between them can happen with both RMI or Socket based on the choice of each different client.

 ![View UML Diagram](http://i.imgur.com/AMy2huX.png)
-*Red classes are used by Sockets, Yellow ones by RtMI and in Violet are highlighted common interfaces between game manager and game player.*
+*Red classes are used by Sockets, Yellow ones by RMI and in Violet are highlighted common interfaces between game manager and game player.*

 #### Communication ####